inversify/InversifyJS/wiki/inheritance.md

 }
 ```

-In order to overcome this issues InversifyJS restricts the usage of inheritance.
+In order to overcome this issues InversifyJS restricts the usage of inheritance with two rules:

+> A derived class must explicitly declare its constructor.

 > The number of constructor arguments in a derived class must be >= than the number of constructor arguments of its base class.